 WORLD-renowned scientist Prof Tim Noakes will be back on trial in October 2016 for his views on carbs and fats in the diet.
-The Health Professions Council of SA has charged him with unprofessional conduct.
-That’s for giving ‘unconventional advice’ to a breastfeeding mother on a social network (Twitter).
+Here’s an update on the case so far.

 By Marika Sboros

-The HPCSA hearing against Noakes has been called the “Nutrition Trial of the Century” and the “Banting for Babies Trial”.
-It is also being called an “inquisition” because of the rigour with which the HPCSA has prosecuted the case against him.
+The public have started calling the Health Professions Council of SA (HPCSA) hearing against Noakes the “Nutrition Trial of the Century” and the “Banting for Babies Trial”.
+They have also called it an “inquisition” because of the rigor with which the HPCSA has gone after him.

 The HPCSA is legally obliged to be impartial and dispassionate when conducting hear against health professionals.
 There has been nothing dispassionate or impartial about the way it has conducted this hearing.